Vageesh-Jayaraman/Token-Queue-System/README.md

 # Token Queue System

-> Backend system to manage service queues using tokens.
+> A backend service for managing department queues with tokens, providing real-time updates and notifications for smoother customer service.

 ## Project Structure